Rose Chan: Early life

 Still only 12 years old, she started working in a button-making shop, earning six gantangs of rice and one loaf of cornbread a month plus 12 cents per thousand buttons.
 In a day, she made a few thousand buttons from coconut shells with a machine.
 She next worked at making mosquito nets, where she was better paid, with eight gantangs of rice, six katis of sugar, two bottles of oil, and one loaf of cornbread a month.

 In 1941, when Chan was 16, her mother arranged for her to marry an elderly Chinese Singaporean harbour contractor to become his fourth wife, as her boyfriend could not afford the kind of dowry that was expected.
 They would later have a son.
 For her dowry, the contractor offered SGD$3,000, a pair of diamond earrings, a locket, a chain, and a bracelet, which were taken by her mother.
 Her marriage, however, would break up after a few months, when her husband got fed up with her mother's constant request for SGD$1,000–$2,000 each time.

 He sent her back to Kuala Lumpur and gave her SGD$600 a month, on the condition that her mother would get a servant to do the housework.
 Her mother, however, pocketed the money.
 One day, when her husband dropped by the house on his way to the Penang races, he saw Chan doing housework.
 Angered, he not only stopped sending money, but stopped seeing her entirely.

-Career years
+Career

 With her allowances cut, and her finances in dire straits, Chan sold her last gold bracelet for over RM$300, and took a train to Singapore the following year in 1942 to meet her husband.
 Unfortunately, he refused to accept her.
 She stayed behind to become a cabaret dancer at the Happy World, her husband's favourite haunt, in order to spite him.
 In the cabaret, she proved herself an accomplished dancer, and was runner-up in two national championships: